Salt Lake City Child Custody Attorneys

 - Parents’ ability to cooperate in making decisions

-- Ability of the parents to reach shared decisions
+- The ability of the parents to reach shared decisions

 - Participation of each parent in raising the child before the divorce